International Hip Outcome Tool (iHOT-33)

 Development of the iHOT followed a rigorous methodology that involved a large number of patients and results show that it is a valid, reliable, and highly responsive tool.

 A shorter version of the International Hip Outcome Tool has also been developed, the iHOT-12.
-It has similar characteristics to the original iHOT-33 questionnaire and is also valid, reliable, and responsive to change .
-Due to its brevity, the iHOT-12 is more appropriate for use in a clinical setting for initial assessments and post-operative follow-up .
+It has similar characteristics to the original iHOT-33 questionnaire and is also valid, reliable, and responsive to change.
+Due to its brevity, the iHOT-12 may be more appropriate for use in a clinical setting for initial assessments and post-operative follow-up.

-The International Hip Outcome Tool has been validated for use in hip arthroscopy and is particularly useful in a younger, more active patient population (ages 18-60).
-A recent systematic evaluation of the psychometric properties of other outcome measures such as the Modified Harris Hip Score (MHHS), the Hip Outcome and Disability Survey (HOOS) and the Hip Outcome Score (HOS) revealed these tools to suffer from ceiling effects and decreased responsiveness that the iHOT-33 did not have .
+The International Hip Outcome Tool has been validated for use in hip arthroscopy and is particularly useful in a younger, more active patient population from the ages of 18-60.
+A systematic evaluation of the psychometric properties of other outcome measures such as the Modified Harris Hip Score (MHHS), the Hip Outcome and Disability Survey (HOOS) and the Hip Outcome Score (HOS) revealed these tools to suffer from ceiling effects and decreased responsiveness that the iHOT-33 did not have.

-Because the iHOT-33 is still a relatively new PRO tool, much work still needs to be done to evaluate it against other outcome scores but overall the iHOT appears to be a great tool to consider (particularly in a younger population) when assessing outcomes and a patients return to an active lifestyle post arthroscopy.
+Overall, the iHOT appears to be a great tool to consider when assessing outcomes and a patient’s return to an active lifestyle post arthroscopy, specifically in younger populations.